TRIPTYK/nfw-core/docs/getting-started/web-server.md

 The purpose of this function is to setup application's routing and register global elements.

+The routing is made using [Koa Router](https://www.npmjs.com/package/koa-router).

+!!! info
+    Obviously, the middleware compatibles with NFW-core are Koa-like middleware.

 ```ts title="application.ts"
   import createApplication from '@triptyk/nfw-core';